brainboxdotcc/DPP/docpages/advanced_reference/docs_style_standards.md

 ## Images

 Images are a great way to show people what they can expect at the end, a lot of tutorials don't have them but don't feel like you can't add any!
-We ask that you don't add images that aren't inappropriate and only add them if they make sense.
-Cut them down to a size that is very readable (if possible) and only contains information that is needed, for example, we don't need to see your server's channels list if the tutorial isn't covering it!
+We ask that you don't add images that are inappropriate and only add them if they make sense.
+Cut them down to a size that is readable and make sure it only contains information that is needed, for example, we don't need to see your server's channels list if the tutorial isn't covering it!

 Take a look at some tutorial pages (for example, \ref embed-message and \ref callback-functions) to understand what we mean.